Trevor Griffiths

-Trevor Griffiths (born 4 April 1935, Ancoats, Manchester) is an English dramatist.
+Trevor Griffiths (4 April 1935 – 29 March 2024) was an English dramatist.

-Early life and career
+Early life

-Brought up as a Roman Catholic, he attended St. Bede's College before being accepted into Manchester University in 1952 to read English.
-After a brief involvement with professional football and a year in national service, he became a teacher.
+Born in Ancoats, Manchester and brought up as a Roman Catholic by his mother, Annie, a bus conductor and father, Ernest, who worked in a factory.
+He attended St. Bede's College before being accepted into Manchester University in 1952 to read English.
+He graduated in 1955.
+After a brief involvement with professional football and a year in national service, he became a teacher and then an education officer for the BBC.

+Career

+1960s–1970s

-He became chairman of the Manchester Left Club, and the editor of the Labour Party's Northern Voice newspaper.
+Griffiths became chairman of the Manchester Left Club, and the editor of the Labour Party's Northern Voice newspaper.
 Gradually he tired of political journalism, began writing plays, and was eventually commissioned by Tony Garnett to provide a script for The Wednesday Play (BBC, 1964–70).
 The play, "The Love Maniac", was about a teacher, but even though Garnett took the commission with him when he moved to London Weekend Television and formed Kestrel Productions, it was never produced.

 Buoyed by Garnett's enthusiasm and influenced by the Paris events of May 1968, he wrote Occupations, a stage play about the Italian Communist Antonio Gramsci and the Fiat factory occupations of 1920s Italy.
 The play had been submitted to the Royal Shakespeare Company (RSC) as early as 1964, but had then been rejected as being "too controversial".
 Following its premiere in Manchester the previous year, the eventual RSC production in 1971 of Occupations, Griffiths first full-length stage play, was directed by Buzz Goodbody.
-Intending to affect "bourgeois theatre" with his viewpoint, Griffiths has described his approach as being "committed to analysing Marxism and to condemn Stalinism without discrediting socialism in the eyes of the world".
+Intending to affect "bourgeois theatre" with his viewpoint, Griffiths described his approach as being "committed to analysing Marxism and to condemn Stalinism without discrediting socialism in the eyes of the world".